"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 \subsubsection{Participants and Procedure}

 With IRB approval, we conducted a three‑hour online design workshop with 12 participants (four female, eight male), recruited via online advertisements, social media, and word-of-mouth.
-The group comprised three AI designers and nine frequent contributors to online knowledge discussions (three contributed daily, four multiple times a week, and two at least once a week).
-Full demographic details are provided in the supplementary material.
+The group comprised three AI designers\mxj{—two of whom specialize in AI in Education with backgrounds in learning sciences—}and nine frequent contributors to online knowledge discussions (three contributed daily, four multiple times a week, and two at least once a week; \mxj{summarized in Table \ref{tab:participants_profile}}).